 Is Tamsin on the sociopathic spectrum?
 Not being a psychologist myself, and with Tamsin not being a real person, I am free to speculate.
 I can certainly make a good case for it:

-- The scene which really makes me think Tamsin has zero empathy is the one where they visit the wife of the singer who was using Mona for sex at the beginning of the film.
+The scene which really makes me think Tamsin has zero empathy is the one where they visit the wife of the singer who was using Mona for sex at the beginning of the film.
 Tamsin revels in the misery she is causing this woman.
-Neither of the girls are woke enough to see that this woman is not part of the man’s problem, but it doesn’t take a sociopath to fail in that.
+(Neither of the girls are woke enough to see that this woman is not part of the man’s problem.)

-- Later she winds Phil around her little finger for laughs.
-(Anyone else reminded of that saying: “Men are terrified women will laugh at them; women are terrified men will kill them”?
-Despite appearances, Tamsin isn’t old enough yet to know to be scared of men like Phil.)
+Later she winds Phil around her little finger for laughs.
+(Anyone else think of that saying: “Men are terrified women will laugh at them; women are terrified men will kill them”?
+(Despite appearances, Tamsin isn’t old enough yet to know to be scared of men like Phil.)

-- Tamsin picks up that Mona is interested in horror movies and gives her a genuine scare by taking control of the ouija board session.
+Tamsin picks up that Mona is interested in horror movies and gives her a genuine scare by taking control of the Ouija board.

-- Tamsin’s fantasies about her sister being dead are creepy, to say the least.
+Tamsin’s fantasies about her sister being dead are creepy.
 It’s likely she has zero affection for Sadie.

-- The sorts of lies Tamsin tells are in line with what you’d expect from a sociopath — she lies to control others.
+The sorts of lies Tamsin tells are in line with what you’d expect from a sociopath.
+She lies to control others.
 She has no other reason to lie to Mona.
-She doesn’t need money or anything like that.
+Tamsin doesn’t need money or anything like that.

 The audience sees that Tamsin is a ‘fantasist’ before Mona does.
 The older you are, the earlier you see it.